 Students may be promoted when they have demonstrated mastery of the grade learning objectives.
 Each promotion or retention is considered on an individual basis and based on what is best for that student.
 Whenever retention is considered, a conference will be held with the parents.
-The principal will make the final decision after listening to all parties involved.
+The principal will make the final decision after considering all relevant factors.